-Dr Kim McLeod is Lecturer in Sociology in the School of Social Sciences in the Faculty of Arts.
-She combines social theory with creative qualitative research methods to explore contemporary health problems in novel ways.
-She contributes this approach to research projects with researchers from the health sciences, humanities and social sciences.
-Kim's research is multi-disciplinary, and draws on sciences and technology studies, continental philosophy, health sociology, medical anthropology and human geography.
-Her work features communicating research findings to interdisciplinary audiences.
-Kim's research interests include health care work, medical technologies, visual methods, research ethics, and indigenous health curriculum.
+Dr Kim McLeod is Lecturer in Sociology in the School of Social Sciences in the College of Arts, Law and Education.
+She explores contemporary health issues in novel ways by combining social theory with creative qualitative research methods.
+Kim contributes this approach to transdisciplinary research projects with researchers from the Health Sciences, Humanities and Social Sciences.
+Her research draws on Science and Technology Studies, Continental Philosophy, Health Sociology, Medical Anthropology and Human Geography.
+Kim's interests include wellbeing, health care work, medical technologies, visual and arts-based research methods, research ethics, Indigenous health curriculum, and decolonising teaching and learning.

 |Degree||Title of Thesis||University||Country||Awarded|